 Qualifying factors may not add to the competitiveness but they are important being the basic level of operations performed to be considered by customers.

-While for Honda, ‘cost’ can act as order winner, for BMW it will only act as order qualifier and other objectives such as ‘quality’ and ‘dependability’ will act as order winners.
+While for Honda, ‘cost’ can act as an order winner, for BMW it will only act as an order qualifier and other objectives such as ‘quality’ and ‘dependability’ will act as order winners.
 Order qualifying and order winning factors, however, change according to changing customer demands.

 Taking competitor Mercedes in comparison of order qualifiers and order winning factors, a polar diagram (see Figure 1) summarises the importance of performance objectives.

 The performance objectives for Toyota, however, could change according to the product model and target market.

 Overview of Business Operations Strategy issues of Toyota